2019-02-11 09:01:09 Brenda Fox, IT & Technology Writer

 Brenda Fox is a prolific writer whose work spans a broad range of subjects, but she is particularly passionate about the IT and the Tech sector.
 In her spare time, she enjoys travelling the globe in search of new adventures.

 Start a conversation with us about effective organizational change practices and find out how The Change Shop™ can help your team build the change capabilities your organization needs.
-Contact us toll-free at (877) 412-6628 or email us at Contact@TheChangeShop.com to schedule consultation or platform demo.
+Contact us toll-free at (877) 412-6628 or email us at Contact@TheChangeShop.com to schedule a free consultation or platform demo.